 Adamera Minerals holds a broad land position in the Cooke Mountain area in Washington State.
 The land surrounds or encompasses part of 5 past producing mines including Overlook, Lamefoot, Key West, Key East and Belcher.
 The Kettle River Gold Mill which is currently on care and maintenance is central to Adamera’s Cooke Mountain project.
 Approximately 3M oz. of gold has been processed at the mill since 1990.

 The Cooke Mountain project includes the Goodfoot, Lamefoot South , Overlook, Oversight, Lambert Creek and the HLK claims.
-Ground magnetics, detailed soil sampling, geological mapping and IP (Induced Polarization) has defined numerous high priority targets which have been drilled.
-Drill results have confirmed high-grade gold mineralization on the Overlook/Oversight and Key West projects in 2017-2018.
+Ground magnetics, detailed soil sampling, geological mapping and IP (Induced Polarization) has defined numerous high priority targets.
+In 2021 and 2022 Adamera completed drilling and results have confirmed high-grade gold mineralization on the Overlook/Oversight and Lamefoot South properties.

 In January 2020, Adamera was successful in arranging an option-joint venture earn in agreement with Hochschild Mining on the Cooke Mountain project.
 In The agreement is in two phases as follows: